 This brings us to my second idea.
 I believe that internet is absolutely the best thing that has happened to our humanity.
 It allows us to transcend ourselves and become transhumans.
 We have all the knowledge of the world at our finger tips.
 If the question has been asked before, there is most certainly and answer to it somewhere.
 We are the walking sum of knowledge of the world and yet often we forget that.
 We just have to ask the right question.

 For majority of us, our gateway to the internet and all its knowledge is the search engine of our choice.
 But the search engine requires a query.
 You need to know what you are looking for and if you don’t, then this search is not of that much use to you.
 This poses a major problem that I think is not being addressed well.
 We are standing on shoulders of giants and we don’t know it.
 We don’t know what we don’t know.
 There is a wealth of information out there but it is often thrown around in separate chunks where it is a lot difficult to make connections between everything.
-There are efforts made to curate this knowledge like this awesome list of lists, or computer science degree list or this google university list or even this awesome list of awesome lists.
+There are efforts made to curate this knowledge like this Awesome list of lists, or Computer Science degree list or this Coding Interview University list or even this Awesome list of Awesome lists.
 And so it goes.